neuroinformatics-unit/actions/README.md

   - uses: neuroinformatics-unit/actions/deploy_sphinx_docs@main
     with:
       secret_input: ${{ secrets.GITHUB_TOKEN }}
+      use-make: false
 ```
+The `use-make` input is optional and defaults to `false`.
+If set to `true`, the action will assume that the Sphinx documentation is built using `make` and will use the `./docs/build/html` directory as the publish directory.
+If set to `false`, it will use the `./docs/build/` directory instead.

 ## Full Workflows
 * An example workflow, including linting, testing and release can be found at [example_test_and_deploy.yml](./example_test_and_deploy.yml).